RustFestEU/blog.rustfest.eu/_posts/2017-09-17-this-week-in-rustfest-11-the-countdown.md

 ## Student Tickets Exhausted

 This week we ran out of our allocated suppply of student tickets.
 This is both amazing and awful.
 It's amazing because it means we have lots of fantastic students to welcome to the conference.
 It's awful because it means we can't offer more tickets at this time.
 We can't wait to meet all of our studious attendees in Zürich!

+## Impl Days are comming

+The impl days are a place to learn, meet, share and hack with friendly people from the rust community the wo days (Monday 2017-10-02 and Thuesday 2017-10-03) after the conference.
+With the support of our friends at [mozilla](https://mozilla.org) we can provide some drinks and some snacks during the days.
+We will not organise catering, because there are many good places for food to go to or buy foot to the room in the area.
+This will keep it flexible and spontanous.

+You do not have to stay the whole two days to join us.
+Please add yourself to [the list](https://github.com/RustFestEU/blog.rustfest.eu/issues/29) so we have a rough idea who is comming and you can add a note if you have a special project you are working on or if you know already that you can only stay one day.